CS770/Fall25/schedule.md

 <a class="label label-red" >S</a> links to the Canvas page for seminar readings and reflection assignment.

-<a class="label label-blue" >M</a> points to the Canvas page for methods readings and assignment submission.
+<a class="label label-blue" >MR</a> points to the Canvas page for methods readings submission.

+<a class="label label-yellow" >MA</a> points to the Canvas page for methods assignment submission.

 <a class="label label-green" >P</a> points to the Canvas page for project deliverable assignment & submission.